QuantLet/Styleguide-and-FAQ/Styleguide.md

 - __Optional__ data fields, where no description is provided, can be omitted completely (Above example includes them for illustration purposes anyway).
 The automatic Readme.md creation process also skips empty data fields.
 - The order of appearance of the data fields is irrelevant.
 They are treated as an "unordered list".
 Only their presence and content behind the colon ' : ' is crucial.
+- Characters like {_, -, :, ", ...} are meant to be special characters.
+In case of doubt simply put your text in single quotes (See "Three main YAML rules").

 More tips and tricks can be found here: [Complete idiot's introduction to yaml](https://github.com/Animosity/CraftIRC/wiki/Complete-idiot's-introduction-to-yaml)